marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/avr-options.rst

 EIND and Devices with More Than 128 Ki Bytes of Flash
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pointers in the implementation are 16 bits wide.
+Pointers in the implementation are 16 |nbsp| bits wide.
 The address of a function or label is represented as word address so
 that indirect jumps and calls can target any code address in the
-range of 64 Ki words.
+range of 64 |nbsp| Ki words.

-In order to facilitate indirect jump on devices with more than 128 Ki
+In order to facilitate indirect jump on devices with more than 128 |nbsp| Ki
 bytes of program memory space, there is a special function register called
 ``EIND`` that serves as most significant part of the target address
 when ``EICALL`` or ``EIJMP`` instructions are used.